withastro/docs/src/pages/en/guides/integrations-guide.md

   });
 ```

 The first line is the import statement that imports the integration into your configuration file.
-The second line adds that integration into your project configuration so that Astro knows to use it.
+The second line calls the integration function (`react()`) and adds the integration so that Astro knows to use it.

 That's it!
 Restart Astro, and the new integration should take effect immediately.

-If you see an error on startup, make sure that you installed the required packages with npm., and that you called your integration as a function (`good: [react()]`) and didn't pass it directly in your config (`bad: [react]`).
+If you see an error on startup, make sure that you:

+- ✅ installed the required packages with npm
+- ✅ imported the integration into your `astro.config.mjs` file
+- ✅ called your integration as a function (`[react()]`, not `[react]`)
+- ✅ removed the deprecated `renderers:` configuration

 ## Peer Dependencies Warning